 Helene Franchi has been an analyst in the County Executive Office since March 2000.
 She began her career with Napa County as the administrative assistant in the Probation Department, and also worked in the Public Works Department.

-Ms. Franchi holds a B.A. in communication and English from the University of San Francisco.
+Ms. Franchi holds a Bachelor of Arts degree in Communication and English from the University of San Francisco.

 Area of responsibility:

-Karen Collins has been a senior management analyst in the County Executive Office since March 2006.
+Karen Collins has been a Senior Management Analyst in the County Executive Office since March 2006.
 Ms. Collins began her County career in 1995 at the Napa County Airport in an administrative role.
-With the passage of the ½% flood protection sales tax measure in 1998 she moved to a position with the Flood Control District, managing the clerical and finance functions.
+With the passage of the ½% flood protection sales tax measure in 1998, she moved to a position with the Napa County Flood Control and Water Conservation District managing the clerical and finance functions.

-Ms. Collins holds an A.S. in Accounting from International Business College in Ft.
-Wayne, Ind., and a B.S. in Management from Pacific Union College in Angwin.
+Ms. Collins holds an Associate of Science degree in Accounting from International Business College in Fort Wayne, IN and a Bachelor of Science degree in Management from Pacific Union College in Angwin.

 Areas of responsibility: